Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 10, NBA, college football, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Friday is loaded with must-see sporting events from 11 NBA games, four NHL contests, three college football matchups, plus North Carolina vs. Kansas in college hoops.
-You can wager on these on many of the best DFS apps, or you can look ahead to the weekend and make NFL player props.
-The latest Betr Picks promo code CBSSPORTS allows you to make picks on either the day's events or compelling ones on the horizon.
+College sports takes center stage on Saturday, with the FBS schedule highlighted by BYU vs. Texas Tech and Missouri vs. Texas A&M. Meanwhile, on the hardwood, John Calipari and Tom Izzo will match up in Arkansas vs. Michigan State, giving bettors plenty of wagering options on the best DFS apps.
+However, one isn't restricted to making prop bets just on Saturday's games, as you could use the latest Betr Picks promo code CBSSPORTS to make prop predictions on NFL Week 10 contests.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.